Virus Outbreak Among Singapore's Migrants Serves as Warning

 “Everything you see as development, [like] the building sector, the marine sector—all this depends very, very much on migrant workers,” says Christine Pelly, an Executive Committee member of TWC2.
 “Their contribution permeates throughout society in a very necessary and essential way.”

-Migrant workers, Mohan adds, are an invisible community in Singapore.
+Migrant workers, Dutta adds, are an invisible community in Singapore.
 Their dormitories are located on the outskirts of the city and on their rest days, they congregate in districts like Little India and Chinatown, where ethnic food shops and money remittances are located.
 Due to fear of losing their jobs, many do not complain about their living and working conditions.

 “Not only are they unseen, but their voices are also unheard,” says Dutta.